-Imagine a paper bag with a top.
-The OUTSIDE of the bottom of the bag is the area between the anus and the vagina/penis with muscles and sphincters.
+To simplify and make you see the overall image of the connection, imagine a paper bag with a top.
+The OUTSIDE of the bottom of the bag is the area between the anus, the vagina/penis with muscles and sphincters, and the area in between them.
 The INSIDE of the bottom part is where quite a few muscles, connective tissues, and ligaments that hold the pelvis together lie.

 Pelvic Floor Dysfunction Obvious Signs and Symptoms